samsquire/ideas4/README.md

 # 17. Core algorithms should be written in a simple to understand language

 The algorithms we depend on day-to-day should be written in a simple programming language with very little barrier to entry.
-I suggest things like the cost based optimiser, query optimisers and the operating system scheduler be written in languages like Python and lowered to C programming language.
+I suggest things like the cost based optimiser, browser internals, databases, query optimisers and the operating system scheduler be written in languages like Python and lowered to C programming language.

 Why?
 Memory management and low level implementation details in impoverished environments matter less than the overall "what gets done and why".